rweems/hangman/README.md

 # Hangman
-Creating a simple hangman game
+Creating a simple hangman game using the technology covered in class.

 ## Overview